Byron Bay Pay Parking

-- New all-day car parks at Clarkes Beach car park, Jonson Street (south of Kingsley Street) and on street east of Middleton Street – fees to be capped at $20 per day.
+- All-day car parks at Clarkes Beach, Jonson Street (south of Kingsley Street) and on street east of Middleton Street – fees to be capped at $20 per day.

-- Byron Shire residents are eligible to purchase an annual parking fee exemption entitlement at $50 per vehicle.
-There is no cost for residents with a Centrelink card (blue).
+- Byron Shire residents are eligible to purchase an annual E-permit exemption at $50 per vehicle.
+There is no cost for residents with a Centrelink card (blue) or a Mobility Permit.

-- Non-Byron resident workers employed within the designated paid parking area are eligible to purchase an annual parking fee exemption entitlement at $100 per vehicle subject to providing verification of their employment.
+- Non-Byron resident workers employed within the designated Pay Parking of Byron Bay area are eligible to purchase an annual E-permit exemption, entitlement at $100 per vehicle subject to providing verification of their employment.

 - Special provisions for volunteers.